WHAT IS RETINOL?

 Summary:

 Retinol is a chemical derivative of vitamin A. This ingredient is a great product for your skin and for your overall health.
 Vitamin A is a well-known nutrient that supports skin, eye, reproductive health, and the immune system.
 Our skin uses Vitamin A to rebuild cells and keep our skin glowing naturally.
 There are two types of Vitamin A: Preformed Vitamin A is found in animal products like grass-fed tallow and Provitamin A Carotenoids is found in plants like Rosehip Oil.
 If you have sensitive skin and you have been down the retinol road before, you may have experienced red and irritated skin, or even peeling (This balm has you in mind to protect your skin from drying out).
 When using high performing ingredients its crucial to test a patch of your skin before applying to a large area.
 Prevention is key.
 It is best to start using retinol in your late twenties and throughout your thirites, 1-2x a week.
 Users in their 40’s can up their usage to 2-5x a week and those in their fifties and older should use it anywhere between 5-7x a week.
-Use this method when using retinol
+Use this method when using retinol#1 Cleanse – Always begin any skincare by cleansing your face of dirt, oil, and product.

 #2 Treat – Apply a thin layer of retinol all over your skin.
 If you use a prescription, always apply your prescription first, followed by other products or serums.